Five Powerful Ways to Demonstrate Employee Appreciation

 4. Share employee wins with others – celebrate your team member wins with others (including your boss and staff meetings).
 The more public praise and recognition employees receive, the more they’ll feel appreciated.
 It’s the management philosophy: Praise in public and criticize in private.

 5. Treat them with respect - did you know that only 15 percent of individuals feel respected and valued by their employers?
-It’s how you make people feel that makes the difference.
+At the end of the day, it’s how you make people feel that makes the difference.

 More Motivational Reads Here »